-Curbside recycling pick-up is available within the City of Morgantown through your regular trash collector, Allied Waste.
+Curbside recycling pick-up is available within the City of Morgantown through your regular trash collector, Republic Services.
 Recyclables can be set out on the day of regular trash pick-up by the curb in a blue recycling bin on alternating weeks each month.
 Morgantown recycling is picked up the same day your trash is picked up each week.

 City of Morgantown – Weekly Single-Stream Recycling Program

 Morgantown’s Clean Community Concept Program is proud to present to the residents of Morgantown the Standard Weekly Recycling Service with the use of a 65-gallon cart for the collection of recycling.